Silve2/Silve2/README.md

 - ⚡ 2024 goals: Learn more about Machine Learning and AI
 - 🖥️ Currently doing an internship at National research center in Bologna (Italy)

+- In the section below there are some pinned projects that i worked on !

 ### Languages and Tools: ###

 <img align="left" alt="C++" width="26px" src="https://github.com/github/explore/blob/main/topics/cpp/cpp.png" />